Glenn Ochal

 Glenn Ochal (born March 1, 1986) is an American rower.
-He won the bronze medal in the coxless four at the 2012 Summer Olympics.
-He competed in the coxed eights at the 2016 Summer Olympics and finished fourth.
+He won a bronze medal in the coxless four at the 2012 Summer Olympics.
+He competed in the men's eight at the 2016 Summer Olympics and finished fourth.

 A native of the Philadelphia neighborhood of Roxborough, Ochal began rowing as a freshman at Roman Catholic High School.
 He was recruited for Princeton University's rowing team and was part of the crew which became the first collegiate team to win the Championship Eights at the Head of the Charles Regatta in twenty years.
 He currently works at Sparks Consulting, a social business that is concerned with rowing community development.